boazsegev/plezi-website/docs/guides/controllers.html.md

 Read more at the [YARD documentation for this method](http://www.rubydoc.info/gems/plezi/Plezi/ControllerMagic/InstanceMethods#url_for-instance_method).

+###

+### The `send_data(data, options = {})` helper

+Sends a block of data, setting the file name, mime type and content disposition headers when possible.

+This should be a good choice when sending large amounts of data, as the application could leverage future optimizations without the need to update it's code base.

+By default, `send_data` sends the data as an attachment, unless `inline: true` was set.

+If a mime type is provided, it will be used to set the Content-Type header. i.e. `mime: "text/plain"`

+If a file name was provided, Rack will be used to find the correct mime type (unless provided). i.e. `filename: "sample.pdf"` will set the mime type to `application/pdf`

+Available options: `:inline` (`true` / `false`), `:filename`, `:mime`.

+### The `send_file(filename, options = {})` helper

+Same as the `send_data` helper method, but accepts a file name (to be opened and sent) rather then a String.

+This method will attempt to leverage Iodines X-Sendfile support when available (when the static file service is active).

+The options for this method are the same as the ones used for `send_data`.

 ## Websocket specific helpers

 Some Controller helper methods are only available and relevant after a Websocket connection was established.

+### Using `id` to identify a Websocket

+A connection's Plezi ID uniquely identifies the connection across application instances, allowing it to receive and send messages using #unicast.

 ### Using `write` to write to a Websocket